 Hydrangea macrophylla, Hydrangea aspera, Hydrangea serrata and Hydrangea quercifolia are lightly pruned by cutting back the old flower heads to a pair of buds below.
 Hydrangea paniculata and Hydrangea aborescens can be cut back harder.

 If you’re not sure which type of hydrangea you have, it’s best just to deadhead it and observe how it grows.
 If you notice that it produces flowers on this year’s growth, you can prune it harder next year.
+Find out more about how to grow hydrangeas, and if you’d like to grow more hydrangeas in your garden, be inspired by our pick of nine of the best hydrangeas to grow.

 Pruning hydrangeas: jump links